aaditya-singhh/College-Academics/README.md

-This repository contains the algorithms and codes that we have done as a part of our college curriculum.
-Thanks for taking a look into it !!     :)
+This directory in the repository contains code written by me, Saksham Shrey, while the duration of my undergrads.
+I hereby withold all of the rights to intellectual property and disitribution of the materials inside.